OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

     "OrchardCore.Media.Azure": {
       // Set to your Azure Storage account connection string.
       "ConnectionString": "",
       // Set to the Azure Blob container name.
+A container name must be a valid DNS name and conform to Azure container naming rules eg. lowercase only.
       "ContainerName": "somecontainer",
       // Optionally, set to a path to store media in a subdirectory inside your container.
       "BasePath": "some/base/path",